DDMAL/simssa.github.io/_opportunities/opportunities.md

 ## Call for Summer Software Developers (Undergraduate and Graduate Students)

-We are now accepting applications for Summer 2019.
-For details on how to apply please see [here.]({{ site.url }}/opportunities/summer-developers)
+Thank you for your interest!
+We have finished hiring for Summer 2019.
+We will post Summer 2020 opportunities early next year.

 <br>